 4. Cook it all the way

 - Cook food to a safe temperature to destroy harmful bacteria.
-To ensure adequate cooking temperatures are reached, use a food thermometer.
+Use a food thermometer to check for doneness.

 - Food should always be cooked completely.
-The risk of bacterial growth increases in improperly cooked food.
+The risk of foodborne illness increases with improperly cooked food.

 5. Store it fast or discard it.

-- Perishable food should be refrigerated or frozen within two hours of purchase or preparation and within one hour if weather is above 90°F.
+- Perishable food should be refrigerated or frozen within two hours of purchase or preparation and within one hour if the temperature is above 90°F.

 - Leftovers should be refrigerated or placed in the freezer immediately.